bluerider/h1b_statistics/README.md

          WA;55193;4.0%

 # Tests
-I highly suggest running `insight_testsuite/run_tests.sh` to ensure the program is functioning properly.
+I highly suggest running `bash insight_testsuite/run_tests.sh` to ensure the program is functioning properly.
 It should **pass** all its tests.

 # Usage